oscarlr/IGenotyper_depr/README.md

 In the second step `--assembly`, the haplotypes are assembled.
 During this process folders will be created for each region/haplotype block.
 Within each folder there is a bash script that runs the assembly process.
 These can be submitted as a single job into the cluster (this speeds up the process).

 ### Detect
 In the third step `--detect`, SNVs, indels, SVs and gene/alleles are genotyped.
+A VCF file is created for the SNVs, a BED file for the indels and SVs, a TAB-delimited file for the gene/alleles calls.

 ### Stats
 ## Output directories